AlgoMaster Logo

 PatternRequest/ResponseNo request/response pattern

-OverheadHeaders on every messageMinimal per-message overhead (2-14 bytes)
+OverheadHeaders on every requestLower per-message overhead

 The Scaling Challenge

-WebSockets introduce a scaling complexity that does not exist with stateless HTTP.
-Each client maintains a persistent connection to a specific server.
-This creates an interesting problem: what happens when Client A, connected to Server 1, wants to send a message to Client B, who is connected to Server 2?
+Holding all those connections raises a second problem: what happens when Client A, connected to Server 1, wants to send a message to Client B, who is connected to Server 2?

 This architecture works, but it adds operational complexity.
 You need to manage the message bus, handle its failure modes, and design your channel structure thoughtfully.